boecker-lab/docs.sirius.github.io/docs/_pages/quick-start.md

 isotope pattern contained in the MS spectrum).
 In such cases, SIRIUS can infer the correct parent mass from the MS data (by simply using the monoisotopic mass of the isotope pattern as parent mass).
-So you can omit the `-z` option in this cases.
+So you can omit the `-z` option in these cases.